 health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes.
 Subsection 1.3: My rights during service delivery The People: My rights have meaningful effect through the actions and behaviours of others.
 Te Tiriti:Service providers recognise Māori mana motuhake (self- determination).
 As service providers: We provide services and support to people in a way that upholds their rights and complies with legal requirements.
 FA The Code of Health and Disability Services Consumers' Rights (the Code) is displayed in English and te reo Māori.
-Residents receive information on The Code at residents' meetings.
+Residents receive information on the Code at residents' meetings.
 The service is recognising Māori mana motuhake through actively engaging residents and whānau in determining their own health goals.
-Hillcrest regularly review their policies and service delivery to ensure inclusiveness, and that they take account of residents' voices, perceptions, understandings, and experiences.
+Experion Greendale regularly review their policies and service delivery to ensure inclusiveness, and that they take account of residents' voices, perceptions, understandings, and experiences.
 Subsection 1.4: I am treated with respect The People: I can be who I am when I am treated with dignity and respect.
 Te Tiriti: Service providers commit to Māori mana motuhake.
 As service providers: We provide services and support to people in a way that is inclusive and respects their identity and their experiences.
 FA The service promotes te reo Māori and tikanga Māori through all their activities.
 There is signage in te reo Māori in various locations throughout the facility.
-Te reo Māori is reinforced by those staff who are able to speak/understand te reo Māori.
+Te reo Māori is reinforced by those staff who are able to speak or understand te reo Māori.
 Māori cultural days are celebrated and include Matariki and Māori language week.
-All staff attend specific cultural training that covers Te Tiriti o Waitangi, tikanga Māori and health equity from a Māori perspective to build knowledge and awareness about the importance of addressing accessibility barriers.
+All staff attend specific cultural training that covers Te Tiriti o Waitangi, tikanga Māori and health equity from a Māori perspective, to build knowledge and awareness about the importance of addressing accessibility barriers.
 Understanding of these topics are checked during orientation and on an ongoing basis annually as part of the appraisal process.
-The service works alongside tāngata whaikaha and supports them to participate in individual activities of their choice including supporting them with te ao Māori.
-Interviews with four staff members; two healthcare assistants (HCAs), one activities coordinator/cook and one laundry staff), the facility manager, quality manager, and clinical nurse manager confirmed their understanding of tikanga best practice with examples provided.
-Subsection 1.5: I am protected from abuse FA A staff code of conduct is discussed during the new employee's
+The service works alongside tāngata whaikaha and supports them to participate in individual activities of their choice, including supporting them with te ao Māori.
+Interviews with two healthcare assistants (HCAs), two diversional therapists, and one cook, and clinical nurse manager confirmed their understanding of tikanga best practice, with examples provided.
+Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
+FA A staff code of conduct is discussed during the new employee's induction to the service, with evidence of staff signing the code of